pyinfra-dev/pyinfra/docs/getting_started.rst

     # Ensure the state of a user
     server.user(
-        'nick',
+        'vivian',
         sudo=True
     )

-Like above, this deploy ensures user "nick" exists, using the :doc:`server module <./modules/server>`.
+Like above, this deploy ensures user "vivian" exists, using the :doc:`server module <./modules/server>`.
 To execute the deploy:

 .. code:: shell